Bioinformatic analysis · Bioinformatics software/pipeline development · Long-read RNA-seq

 pip install my_library

-2. Replace the download_url in setup.py with the link to the tar.gz file containing your release on GitHub.
+download_url in setup.py with the link to the tar.gz file containing your release on GitHub.version in setup.py with the new version number that you assigned to your release on GitHub.dist/

 my_library.egg_info/